 Florida Statute § 627.737 spells out who can be sued following a motorcycle accident: the owner of the at-fault vehicle; the person to whom the vehicle is registered; the driver; an occupant to whom the insurance policy is issued; or any person or organization that might be held responsible.

 If your motorcycle was struck by a drunk driver who had recently left a bar, suing the establishment is difficult, though not impossible.
-Florida Statute 768.125, the “dram shop law,” says a bar cannot be held responsible for a patron’s action unless the bar “willfully” furnishes alcohol to a minor or an alcoholic.
+Florida Statute § 768.125, the “dram shop law,” says a bar cannot be held responsible for a patron’s action unless the bar “willfully” furnishes alcohol to a minor or an alcoholic.

-Florida Statute § 768.21 lays out who can collect in a wrongful death suit: beneficiaries of the estate can seek the support and services they expect to have lost from the date of the deceased’s death until their own.
+Florida Statute § 768.21 lays out who can collect in a wrongful death suit: Beneficiaries of the estate can seek the support and services they expect to have lost from the date of the deceased’s death until their own.

 If your motorcycle accident has led to a permanent injury such as severe brain damage, the multiplier might be higher than five.
 If your medical bills amounted to $20,000, and the severity of your injury warranted a multiplier of four, that would come to $80,000.

-The final method employs a computer software program used by insurance companies, most commonly Colossus.
+The final method employs a computer software program used by insurance companies, most commonly “Colossus.”
 A claims handler inputs data, then the program evaluates the claim and spits out a value.

-How Negligence is Established in an Orlando Motorcycle Accident?
+How Is Negligence Established in an Orlando Motorcycle Accident?

 Motorcycle accident cases typically cite negligence as a cause of action.
 To establish negligence in Florida, you have to prove four separate elements.

-Third, the plaintiff must show that this breach of care caused damage or injury.
+- Third, the plaintiff must show that this breach of care caused damage or injury.
 In this case, the driver’s unsafe and irresponsible driving caused the motorcycle accident that led to property damage and the motorcyclist’s injury.

-Our team prides itself on always going the extra mile for our clients.
-We will not only handle all of the important paperwork and deal with the other party’s insurance company, but we will also work with your health insurance company, as well as hospitals and doctors’ offices, to make sure you are getting all of the tests and exams you need to discover any injuries your accident may have caused.
+Our team prides itself on always going the distance for our clients.
+We will not only handle all of the important paperwork and deal with the other party’s insurance company, but we will also work with your health insurance company, as well as hospitals and doctors’ offices.

+We want to ensure you are getting all the tests and exams you need to discover any injuries your accident may have caused.
 Recovering from a motorcycle accident can be a long and challenging journey.
-But the Orlando motorcycle accident lawyers at the Law Offices of Anidjar & Levine have been down this road before, and they will be there to help you every step of the way.
+But the Orlando motorcycle accident lawyers at our law firm will be there to help you through this.

-Do You Have to Go to Court for an Orlando Motorcycle Accident?
+Do You Have To Go to Court for an Orlando Motorcycle Accident?

 In Florida, most motorcycle accidents are settled through negotiations between the victim and the at-fault party’s insurance company long before a trial occurs.